 9) What is their NANP Board Exam pass/fail rate?
 How many students sit for the NANP Board Exam?
 Do they offer study groups in preparation for the Board Exam?

-NTI’s pass rate on the BCHN board exam is 94%, which is the highest compared to other schools.
-We have had 53 grads sit for the exam which is comparable to other schools.
-We do not formally create study groups in preparation for the exam, however, our grads are familiar with utilizing our closed Facebook page to post interesting articles and events and they would be able to post a request for informal board exam study group participants on this page as well.
+NTI’s pass rate on the BCHN board exam is 93%, which is the highest compared to other schools.
+We do not formally create study groups in preparation for the exam, however, our grads are familiar with utilizing our closed Facebook page to post interesting articles and events, and they would be able to post a request for informal board exam study group participants on this page as well.

 10) How long has the school been in business?
 Who is running the school?
 What is the background of the director, the instructors, the staff running the admissions?